BUILTNYU/EVQUARIUM/README.md

 ### 1 Introduction

-This script gives an EV-to-charging station assignment tool with M/D/C charging station queueing.
-The tool outputs the assignment matrix, the access cost matrix, as well as the expected wait time and utilization ratio of charging stations, and average access cost of the origins.
+This script gives EVQUARIUM, an EV-to-charging station assignment tool with M/D/C charging station queueing.
+The tool evaluates EV charging infrastructure in a region given the EV charging demand within that region.
+The tool outputs the expected wait time (queueing+charging) and utilization ratio of each charging station, and average access time (traveling+queueing) of each EV parking location.
 It could be used to evaluate current or designed EV charging station configurations.

-The EV assignment is formulated as a capacitated user equilibrium (UE) problem, originally introduced in Beckman et al. (1956), to capture users’ charging station choice.
-At UE, charging stations used by the EVs from the same origin should have the smallest and the same access cost (travel cost + waiting cost).
-The capacity if charging station is reflected in the M/D/C queueing model, which assumes users arrive sufficiently randomly while charging time is deterministic (e.g. an empty tank will take half hour to fully recharge in a DCFC).
-Because there is no closed form expression for an M/D/C model, we make use of an approximation from Barceló et al. (1996).
-The model is solved using a Method of Successive Averages which guarantees convergence for convex problems like this one (Powell and Sheffi, 1982).
+EVQUARIUM do the evaluation by obtaining the assignment matrix at user equilibrium (UE), which describes which charging stations the EVs at each EV parking location choose to go to.
+At UE, charging stations used by the EVs from the same origin should have the smallest and the same access time (traveling+queueing).
+Potantial queueing at charging stations is considered through a M/D/C queueing model.

+For more details, please refer to the following paper:
-Reference: Liu, B., Pantelidis, T. P., Tam, S., & Chow, J. Y. (2022).
+Liu, B., Pantelidis, T. P., Tam, S., & Chow, J. Y. (2022).
 An electric vehicle charging station access equilibrium model with M/D/C queueing.
 International Journal of Sustainable Transportation, 1-17. https://www.researchgate.net/publication/349234204_An_electric_vehicle_charging_station_access_equilibrium_model_with_MDC_queueing